AbhinavSaxena406/Project-on-Voltage-Controlled-Oscillators/README.md

 ![Screenshot 2023-03-10 010259](https://user-images.githubusercontent.com/126613134/224138643-ce787a18-4796-4975-b150-ca915a282b74.png)
 # Simulations of 2-Stage VCO
 Transient output waveform of the VCO at 1.8V supply voltage and 0.1V control voltage.
+Achieved a high oscillating frequency from 6.47-10.82GHz for 2-stage VCO with wide tuning range of 40.20%

 ![Screenshot 2023-03-10 010509](https://user-images.githubusercontent.com/126613134/224138936-7d243ab7-60f8-4b4c-a748-2c757bd625d7.png)